Nigeria postpones resumption of international flights till September

 The Minister of Aviation, Hadi Sirika, had previously announced two weeks ago that international flights would resume operations on August 29, 2020.

-However, the Director-General of the Nigerian Civil Aviation Authority (NCAA), Musa Nuhu, announced at the task force's briefing on Thursday, August 27 that flights won't resume till September 5.
+However, the Director-General of the Nigerian Civil Aviation Authority (NCAA), Musa Nuhu, announced during the task force's briefing on Thursday, August 27 that flights won't resume till September 5.

 "The aviation sector including the airports are ready to resume on 29.